 Students wishing to pursue an Honors program in Middle Eastern and African Studies are advised to acquire credit in MEAS 200 prior to taking MEAS 300 and 400-level courses.
-MEAS approved courses offered through departments will be listed in its annual brochure and on its webpage; students should consult these for the list of courses available in any given year.

-Honors in Middle Eastern and African Studies requires a minimum of $\bigstar$ 48 to a maximum of $\bigstar$ 60 at the senior level in MEAS and approved cross-listed courses.
+Honors in Middle Eastern and African Studies requires a minimum of \bigstar 48 to a maximum of \bigstar 60 at the junior and senior level in MEAS and approved cross-listed courses.
 Over the course of the Honors program students should select courses that provide both exposure to different disciplinary approaches (reflecting social science and humanities perspectives) and close acquaintance with both regions involved, that is the Middle East broadly defined and the continent of Africa.